technicallyawriter/dotfiles/README.md

 # README.md

 Perform the following to setup a fresh environment.
-Run as the user you want to setup (and user has sudo privileges).
+Run as the user you want to setup (and user must have sudo privilege).

 ## Import keys